Daybook Data Processing Addendum (DPA)

 7.1.
 Daybook will, taking into account the nature of the processing and the information available to it, assist Customer by appropriate technical and organisational measures, insofar as possible, in fulfilling Customer’s obligation to respond to:

-• 7.1.3. requests in respect of automated decision-making under POPIA section 71 (noting that Daybook does not perform automated decision-making with legal effect, per clause 3.2 of the Privacy Policy).
+- 7.1.3. requests in respect of automated decision-making under UK GDPR Article 22 and / or POPIA section 71 (noting that Daybook does not perform solely automated decision-making with legal or similarly significant effect, per clause 3.2 of the Privacy Policy).

 7.2.
 Daybook will not respond directly to Data Subject requests in respect of Customer Data, except: (a) on Customer’s express instruction; or (b) where required to do so by law.
 Daybook will forward such requests to Customer without undue delay.